best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 For example: 'the model loads the data', which implies that `Model` is a class that should have a `load_data` method.
 This works well for small systems, but as the complexity of your code grows you might find that one of your classes gains the majority of the underlying logic.
 This often leads to one class with many methods, while other classes just store data with very few methods.
-This can be described as 'Data Driven Design'.
+We describe this as 'Data Driven Design'.

 When most of your code resides in a single class, this can indicate that this class is responsible for too much of your code's logic.
 This class might become overly complex and hence difficult to maintain.